Tata-Gav/git.web.sprint/README.md

 $ This is a secret message.

 Decrypted message using reverse:
-$ .essagem tceres a siht
+$ Gdre re M eqSCqf jqeeMNq.

 ## The Cyphers Used: